-This is exactly what it sounds like: chocolate mousse flavored with spruce tip syrup.
-Just using spruce tips simmered a bit with water isn’t going to cut it though, for the flavor of spruce to overcome the chocolate you’ll either want to make a slow sun syrup using equal parts by volume of brown, natural sugar with spruce tips or another conifer product, like needles or pine cones.
+Just using spruce tips simmered a bit with water isn’t going to cut it, for the flavor of spruce to overcome the chocolate you’ll either want to make a slow sun syrup using equal parts by volume of brown, natural sugar with spruce tips or another conifer product, like needles or pine cones.
+If you use a syrup that’s weak on spruce flavor, it will still taste good, but the chocolate flavor is strong.
+This took a while to get down right and I kept making mousses that were way to sweet.
+Using a potent, strong spruce syrup is key.

 For a quick syrup, that is a substitute for above method (the flavor is weaker, but passable) see my caramelized spruce tip syrup recipe here.
 You can also substitute maple syrup, cooked down by 25% and cooled.